IlliaFransua/CDragon/README.md

 - Optimized templating engine with variable and loop support
 - MySQL and PostgreSQL integration for data storage and management
 - Session support for user data management
-- Unit tests using Google Test to ensure stability
+- Unit tests using Google Test

 ## Technology Stack
 - **Programming Languages:** C, C++